FreeFem/FreeFem-doc/source/introduction/new-features.rst

 .. role:: freefem(code)
    :language: freefem

 The surface finite element method is available since FreeFEM V4.2.1.
-| Some examples in examples/3dSurf.
+Some examples are given  in examples/3dSurf.

-|
-|

 Abstract about Surface FEM in FreeFEM.